mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 <div class="image-placeholder"><p>Image Placeholder: A diagram or photograph of the catheter in place. </p></div>

-### After Your Catheter Has Been Inserted
+#### After Your Catheter Has Been Inserted
 After your catheter has been inserted you will be monitored in the Surgical Day Hospital for 2-3 hours before being allowed to return to your hotel or apartment.

-You will need to leave the dressings covering the incision near your collarbone in place and dry for <span class="outstanding">48 hours</span>.
+You will need to leave the dressings covering the incision near your collarbone in place and dry for <span class="outstanding notblock">48 hours</span>.
 You can remove these dressings after two days and can leave the site of the incision open to the air.
 The strips of adhesive tape that cover the incision should be left in place until they start to peel off.
 This should happen about 3 to 5 days after your catheter is inserted.

 The point where the catheter exits your skin will still need to be covered with a dressing.
 The stitch at this site keeps your catheter in place until the cuff becomes fully anchored.